-STRABAG SE has decided against a stock option programme for management board members.
+STRABAG SE has decided against a stock option programme for Management Board members.
 No additional recompense is granted for internal group mandates or functions.
 No prior agreements or exception rules exist for the event of a public takeover offer.
-In the 2013 financial year, there were no changes to the remuneration system for the management board (Rule C-30 of the ÖCGK).
+In the 2014 financial year, there were no changes to the remuneration system for the Management Board (C-Rule 30 of the ÖCGK).